CobayaSampler/cobaya/docs/likelihoods.rst

 Since cobaya was created to be flexible, creating your own likelihood is very easy: simply create a folder with its name under ``likelihoods`` in the source tree and follow the conventions explained above for *internal* likelihoods.
 Options defined in the ``[name].yaml`` are automatically accessible as attributes of your likelihood class at runtime.

-You only need to specify one, or at most four, functions (see the :class:`Likelihood` class documentation below):
+You only need to specify one, or at most four, functions (see the :class:`.likelihood.Likelihood` class documentation below):

 - A ``logp`` method taking a dictionary of (sampled) parameter values and returning a log-likelihood.
 - An (optional) ``initialize`` method preparing any computation, importing any necessary code, etc.